“Punctuation? Oh yeah, full stops and stuff. Nobody uses that these days.”

 I love spotting misquotes

-When misused, quotation marks (also known as speech marks or misquotes) can make even the most innocent sentence worthy of serious suspicion.
+When misused, quotation marks (also known as speech marks) can make even the most innocent sentence worthy of serious suspicion.
 Would you trust the authors of these signs seen on shop windows and store fronts?

 - PROFESSIONAL “MASSAGE”

 - YOU “MATTER” TO US